confluentinc/demo-scene/cluster-linking-source-to-destination/README.md

 source.test-group source.product  0          2               2               0               -               -               -
 ```

-Same results from source cluster (note the consumer group is prefixed with `source.` as we configured the cluster linking to do)
+Same results from source cluster (note the consumer group is prefixed with `source.` as we configured the Cluster Linking to do)

 ### Verifying data is migrated